nikroks/sudoku-solver/README.md

 # sudoku-solver

 Providing Sudoku input: Update the variable "input" in sudoku_solver.cpp file with the sudoku puzzle.
 Provide all inputs in character format.
-Use '-' for blank spaces.
+Use '-' for blank spaces. <br>

+Execution commands: <br>
-make clean
+make clean <br>
-make build
+make build <br>
 make run